The growth of abelian sections: Introduction

-for every $n \geq 4$. \end{example} Hence $ab_n(G)$ and $Rep_n(G)$ can be quite different in general.
-In the range of $d$-generated cartesian products without abelian composition factors, Kassabov and Nikolov \cite[Section 5]{2006KN} define {\itshape admissible} a representation growth which roughly is bounded below that of Example \ref{exKN}.
-Indeed, the same bound holds for all groups without abelian composition factors.
+for every $n \geq 1$. \end{theorem} This result depends on the classification of finite simple groups.
+One construction of Kassabov and Nikolov \cite{2006KN} provides a finitely generated residually finite group without abelian composition factors and representation growth of factorial type (see Example \ref{exKN}).
+Thus $ab_n(G)$ and $Rep_n(G)$ can be quite different in general.
+In the range of $d$-generated cartesian products without abelian composition factors, they define {\itshape admissible} \cite[Theorem 1.8]{2006KN} a representation growth which is bounded below a factorial.
+We prove that the same bound holds for all groups without abelian composition factors.

 \begin{theorem} There exists an absolute constant $\alpha'>0$ such that, if $G$ is a $d$-generated group without abelian composition factors, then